Patching Tutorial

 Here are some step by step directions for auto patching:

-2. Unzip/extract the ROM from its zip file.
+- Unzip/extract the ROM from its zip file.
 If the patch is in a 7Z or RAR file, use 7-Zip (it's free) to extract it.
-The ROM file has either an SMC or FIG file extension (for SNES), or GBA file extension (for Game Boy Advance).

-3. Unzip/extract the contents of the English patch's zip file.
-The English patch is the file with the IPS file extension.
+- Unzip/extract the contents of the ROM hack's zip file.
+The patch is the file with one of these extensions: ips, ups, or bps.

-4. Rename the English patch to match the name of the ROM.
-(As displayed in the above image with the big blue arrow)
+- Rename the English patch to match the name of the ROM, as shown below:

-*If the file extensions are NOT showing, go here for directions on how to show them.
+*If the file extensions are not showing, YouTube has videos helping you on how to show them.
 (Not required but makes it easier to destinguish between the files)

-If there's more than one patch: Read the ReadMe file contained within the English patch's zip file to learn of the purpose of each patch.
-But if you download the patch from my site, then look under the patch's download link for a note.
-It'll tell you the exact patch you need to use.
+If there's more than one patch: Read the ReadMe file contained within the ROM hack's zip file to learn of the purpose of each patch.
+But, if you download the patch from my site, then look under the patch's download link for a helpful note specifying the exact patch you need to use.

 About Manual Patching